KPI-Highload/YnotTube/services/user-management.md

 **Output**: JSON object containing the following field:
   - `message`: A confirmation message indicating that the password reset was successful.

-## Get access token public key

-An endpoint used by other services to retrieve the public key used to sign the access tokens.
+## Logout

+The endpoint that invalidates the access token.
+It does so by removing the token from the cache.

-**Endpoint**: `GET /keys/access-token-pubkey`
+**Endpoint**: `POST /users/logout`

-**Input**: None
+**Input**: The `access_token` in the Authorization header for authentication.

 **Output**: JSON object containing the following field:
-- public_key: The JWT public key.

-Additionally, the response can contain some headers for caching the public key.
-For example, for 10 minutes on the client side.
+- `message`: A confirmation message indicating that the logout was successful.

+## Authenticate user

+This endpoint is used by other endpoints to authenticate the user.
+It does so by checking if the access token provided by the user exists in the cache.
+If it does, the endpoint extracts the user ID and returns it in the response.

+**Endpoint**: `GET /users/auth-check`.

+**Input**: The `user_id` parameter in the URL, and the `access_token` in the Authorization header for authentication.

+**Output**: JSON object containing the following fields:
+- `is_authenticated`: A boolean value indicating whether the user is authenticated or not.
+- `user_id`: The user ID, if the user is authenticated.